 - 1> Press the Disk button. - 2> Press [Load Show]. - 3> If you have a USB drive connected, select which drive you want to load from. - 4> Available shows are listed on the softkeys; press the key to load the show (the F and G keys show more pages).
-If you type the first few letters of the show name on the touch keyboard, the list will only include shows starting with those letters, which can make it easier to locate the show you want. - 5> The console will show a loading screen as the different elements of the show load. - 6> When the show has loaded the normal operating screen will reappear, press [OK] to finish.
+If you type the first few letters of the show name on the touch keyboard, the list will only include shows starting with those letters, which can make it easier to locate the show you want. - 5> If there are multiple versions of the show stored on the disk, select the one you want. - 6> Press Load Show.
+The console will show a loading screen as the different elements of the show load. - 7> When the show has loaded the normal operating screen will reappear.